Infant Feeding Choices and Healthy Growth

 *Please note that cow’s milk should be introduced only after 1 year of age.
 If cow’s milk is introduced too early it can cause anemia and developmental delay due to microscopic blood loss in the stool because of an irritant effect of proteins in whole cow’s milk.
 However, these proteins are not present in breast milk or infant formulas.

-Pediatric Feeding Guide
+Pediatric Feeding Guide https://pedihc.com/wp-content/uploads/2013/03/PediatricFeedingGuide.pdf

-5 – fruits and veggies a day
+5 – Eat 5 or more servings of fruits and vegetables each day